Recommended swap size for Linux systems

-Two importance of swapping memory is as, first like when system requres more memory than it is static available, the kernel swaps out less used pages and provides memory to the application and second is a number of pages used application in startup phase may only be used for intialziation and not used again.
-System swap out pages and free the memory for other resources.
+Two important of swapping memory are as, first like when the system requires more memory than is statically available, the kernel swaps out less used pages and provides memory to the application and second the number of pages used application in the startup phase may only be used for initialization and not used again.
+The system swaps out pages and frees the memory for other resources.
+Here in this post, I am sharing about what Recommended swap size for Linux .

-If we add large amount of RAM in a system, we don’t need to extend large amount of swap space.
+If we add a large amount of RAM to a system, we don’t need to extend a large amount of swap space.

-Why we need swap partition file system ?
+Why do we need to swap the partition file system?

-When physical memory ( RAM) is full , then system needs more resources memory .
-Swap will used when the amount of physical memory is full then inactive pages in memory are moved to the swap filesystem .
+When physical memory ( RAM) is full, then the system needs more resources of memory.
+The swap will be used when the amount of physical memory is full then inactive pages in memory are moved to the swap filesystem.

 2GB of RAM requires 2 times the amount of RAM